RiverCircle/RiverCircle.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year undergraduate student from the School of Computer Science, Beijing University of Posts and Telecommunications，currently preparing for graduate school applications.
+I'm a fourth-year undergraduate student from the School of Computer Science, Beijing University of Posts and Telecommunications, currently preparing for graduate school applications.

 My research interests include 3D Reconstruction, Point Cloud, and Multimodal.

-I am very fortunate to be advised by Prof. XXX from the XXX Lab at School of Computer Science, Beijing University of Posts and Telecommunications.
+#I am very fortunate to be advised by Prof. XXX from the XXX Lab at School of Computer Science, Beijing University of Posts and Telecommunications.
 I was previously advised by Prof. XX at School of XXX, University Name.
 You can find my CV here: [Yuanjiang Wu's Curriculum Vitae](../assets/Yuanjiang_Wu'CV.pdf).